Commonly Asked Questions

 What are some things I will need to provide for my horse?

 Here are some things to consider when preparing to bring a horse home.
-They will need adequate shelter, feed, farrier visits, veterinary care, transportation options, and other miscellaneous supplies.
-Not to worry, we will help you in any way we can so you and your family feel prepared!
+They will need adequate shelter, safe and secure fencing in good repair, access to daily turnout, adequate hay, feed, and a continuous supply of fresh water, farrier care, veterinary care, transportation options, and other miscellaneous supplies.
+Caring for horses is a BIG endeavor, but the rewards are worth it!

 Will I get to choose my horse?